5 Teen Activists In The UK Who Are Changing The World

 These are not rhetorical questions.
 In just nine months, Thunberg has been transformed from a solitary figure sitting outside the Swedish parliament in Stockholm to the mouthpiece for the global fight against climate change.

 But while political leaders are still waking up, young people have already heard her voice — and responded.
+Teen activists are tackling topics like civil rights and climate change.

 The “Greta effect” is sweeping the globe as we see unprecedented numbers of incredible young activists furiously speaking up for what they believe in.
 In the words of 16-year-old Bella Lack: “The greatest danger to our future is apathy.”